-  - Relate the questions asked to the ones he had solved during HSPT prep and solve the questions accordingly.
+- Relate the questions asked to the ones he had solved during his preparation and solve the questions accordingly.

-- Easily recall important concepts and formulae that he had memorised during the course of his HSPT prep.
+- Easily recall important concepts and formulae that he had memorized.

-- Comfortably finish the HSPT test on time by attempting all the questions asked.
+- Comfortably finish the test on time by attempting all the questions asked.

 If you are able to solve the questions in the manner just discussed, you will be able to get good scores in the HSPT and improve your chances of getting admission to a desired high school.
-Hence, it is of utmost importance that you get rid of test anxiety as the first step in your preparation towards taking the HSPT.
+Hence, it is of utmost importance that you get rid of test anxiety as the first step in your preparation.

 The Best Way to Prepare for HSPT: Get Rid of Test Anxiety

 5. Prep materials: A good collection of study materials will boost your morale and confidence.
-Although your school books will be good enough to review the HSPT test content, an HSPT study guide is a better choice as it is specifically tailor made to help you study for HSPT.
+Although your school books will be good enough to review the test content, a study guide is a better choice as it is specifically tailor made to help you study for this test.
 There are various study guides like Barron’s HSPT study guide.
 Prep materials from Peterson’s and Kaplan are equally trustworthy as these are well known names in the test prep industry.
-Look for study guides that contain a review of the HSPT test content along with practice problems and their solutions.
+Look for study guides that contain a review of the test content along with practice problems and their solutions.
 Ensure that you solve all problems given in the study guides.
-Simply getting hold of a study guide does not ensure success in HSPT.
+Simply getting hold of a study guide does not ensure success.
 You have to study from the guide in order to use it to your advantage.
 Such study will help you gain confidence in yourself for taking the HSPT.

 Instead of being nervous of taking the HSPT, prepare for it with zest and you will find yourself gaining confidence which in turn will ensure success in HSPT!